ryanbordo/Chi-Psi-Website/design-plan/team-contract.md

     We will consider grabbing coffee or ice cream after we complete our project.

-10. Everyone should be courteous and respectful to each other and embrace all ideas
+10. Everyone should be courteous and respectful to each other and embrace all ideas to create a culture of collaboration.

 ## Using your Contract